hpi-schul-cloud/schulcloud-server/apps/server/doc/keycloak.md

 > from third party services which can be an active directory or LDAP.

 ## Docker
 To run Keycloak locally for development purpose use the following Bash or PowerShell command.
+You can log into Keycloak here http://localhost:8080.
 If you don't want to block your terminal, you can add the `-d` option to start the container in the background.
 Execute these commands in the repository root or the data seeding will fail, and you can not log into Keycloak with any user.

 __Bash:__
 ```bash